mclacore/heroku-to-azure/app.md

 az webapp config appsettings set --resource-group <resource-group> --name <app-name> --settings WEBSITES_PORT=<port>
 ```

+_Also feel free to set other environment variables as needed using the command above.
+For example, you can set the `DATABASE_URL` or the `CACHE_URL`._

 2. Set the managed identity for the App Service:

 ```bash